leanprover-community/blog/posts/lte-update.md

 to reduce the main theorem to `first_target`.

 Filippo A.E.
-Nuccio has been working arduously on the formalization of these results, which amounts to Theorem 6.9 of [Analytic.pdf](https://www.math.uni-bonn.de/people/scholze/Analytic.pdf).
+Nuccio has been working arduously on the formalization of these results, which amount to Theorem 6.9 of [Analytic.pdf](https://www.math.uni-bonn.de/people/scholze/Analytic.pdf).

-## Breen-Deligne resolutions and MacLane's Q'-construction
+## Breen–Deligne resolutions and MacLane's Q'-construction

 Finally, to compute the `Ext`-groups, at some point projective resolutions must enter the picture.
-The proof in [Analytic.pdf](https://www.math.uni-bonn.de/people/scholze/Analytic.pdf) relies on so-called Breen-Deligne resolutions, which have the following two crucial properties:
+The proof in [Analytic.pdf](https://www.math.uni-bonn.de/people/scholze/Analytic.pdf) relies on so-called Breen–Deligne resolutions, which have the following two crucial properties:

 1. It is a functorial construction `A ↦ C(A)` that sends an abelian group (or sheaf) to a complex of abelian groups (or sheaves).
 2. When viewed as a functor to the homotopy category of complexes, it is additive.
   In other words, `C(A ⊕ A)` is naturally homotopic to `C(A) ⊕ C(A)`.

 In addition to these properties,
-Breen-Deligne resolutions have the favourable property that the construction yields a projective resolution `C(A)` for every `A`.
+Breen–Deligne resolutions have the favourable property that the construction yields a projective resolution `C(A)` for every `A`.

-For our formalization project, they also come with the significant downside that the proof of the existence of Breen-Deligne resolutions relies on technical results from homotopy theory, which haven't been formalized yet.
+For our formalization project, they also come with the significant downside that the proof of the existence of Breen–Deligne resolutions relies on technical results from homotopy theory, which haven't been formalized yet.

 But to our delight, it turns out that there are related constructions that satisfy (1) and (2) above which are good enough for our purposes and which can be formalized directly.
-Indeed, the functorial complex known as "MacLane's `Q'` construction", is one such example, which also satisfies the following result.
+Indeed, the functorial complex known as "MacLane's `Q'` construction", is one such example.
+On top of that, the following result holds.

 **Lemma.** Let $A$ and $B$ be two abelian groups (or sheaves).
 If $\text{Ext}^i(Q'(A), B) = 0$ for all $i \ge 0$,
 then $\text{Ext}^i(A, B) = 0$ for all $i \ge 0$.

-This lemma is not yet formalized, and to our knowledge does not appear in the literature.
+This lemma is not yet formalized, and to our knowledge it does not appear in the literature.
 We hope to fix both of these issues in the near future.

 So far, we have formalized the claim that the `Q'`-construction satisfies properties (1) and (2).